junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I take it you're doing those for them?"
 John says in a hoarse voice.

-Cas nods gravely and then turns back to John: "It should have been you."
+"I try my best."
+Cas nods proudly with his chin high, and then turns back to John: "It should have been you."

 John takes a breath as if trying to answer with something but Mary puts her free hand on his shoulder, stopping him.
 Mary looks at Cas, pulling a sad smile, and says genuinely, "Thank you, Castiel, for taking care of them while we were gone.
 We owe you."